8 Major Achievements of Rosa Parks

 Here are 8 major achievements of Rosa Parks:

 Rosa Parks’ Bus Seat Protest and the Montgomery Bus Boycott

 In the early 1900s, the city of Montgomery had enacted a discriminatory law (known as the Jim Crows Law), which segregated seats on buses.
 With this system, black passengers on buses had their seats separated from their white counterparts.
 Colored passengers usually occupied the rear section of buses.
 In 1955, when a Montgomery bus ran out of seats for white people, Rosa Parks was asked to vacate her seat for a white passenger.
-However, Parks stood her grounds and disobeyed the instruction, leading to confrontation which ultimately saw Rosa Parks get arrested.
-With the help of E. D Nixton and Martin Luther King Jr, blacks protested the discrimination by boycotting public transport in Montgomery.
+However, Parks stood her grounds and disobeyed the instruction, leading to confrontation which ultimately saw her get arrested.
+With the help of E. D. Nixton and Martin Luther King Jr., blacks protested the discrimination by boycotting public transport in Montgomery.